teamhanko/hanko/frontend/elements/README.md

 The following parts are available:

 - `container` - the UI container
+- `headline1` - the "h1" headlines
-- `headline` - the headline of each page
+- `headline2` - the "h2" headlines
 - `paragraph` - the paragraph elements
 - `button` - every button element
 - `primary-button` - the primary button